Folklore of Finland: Variation

 Finland is a country with a rich and varied folklore tradition.
 The country's long and complex history has led to the development of a wide range of folktales, legends, and beliefs, which vary considerably depending on where in Finland you are.

 One of the most striking differences in Finnish folklore is the contrast between the east and the west of the country.
 The eastern part of Finland was historically under the influence of Russia, while the western part was under the influence of Sweden.
 This difference in cultural influence is reflected in the folklore of the two regions.
 Eastern Finnish folklore is often characterized by its Russian influences, such as the presence of tales about bogatyrs and other Russian folk heroes.
 Western Finnish folklore, on the other hand, is more closely related to the folklore of Sweden, with tales about trolls, elves, and other creatures from Scandinavian mythology.

 Another major difference in Finnish folklore is the contrast between the coast and the inland.
 The coastal regions of Finland have a long history of contact with other cultures, such as the Vikings and the Hanseatic League.
 This contact has led to the development of a rich and diverse folklore tradition, which includes tales about seafaring, trading, and other coastal activities.
 The inland regions of Finland, on the other hand, are more isolated and have a more traditional folklore tradition, which is often focused on farming, hunting, and fishing.

 Of course, these are just two of the many ways in which Finnish folklore varies depending on where you are in the country.
 There are many other factors that can contribute to the variation of Finnish folklore, such as the local geography, the climate, and the ethnic composition of the population.
 As a result, there is no single "Finnish" folklore tradition.
 Instead, there are many different regional traditions, each with its own unique character.

 Folk poetry

 Folk poetry collection trips, starting from the 19th century, have resulted in the world's largest folk poetry archive, which is a card index of about 2.2 million cards.
 These collection trips were funded by the Finnish Literature Society.
-It sponsored among other the ten trips by Elias Lönnrot.
+It sponsored, among others, ten trips by Elias Lönnrot.
 He edited the poems he and others had collected to national epos Kalevala and Kanteletar, and published collections of Finnish fairy tales and riddles.